-There were no other services provided by KPMG LLP which would be classified as "all other fees" for the 2014 and 2015 fiscal years.
+There were no other services provided by KPMG LLP which would be classified as "all other fees" for the 2015 or the 2016 fiscal year.

 Pre-Approval of Audit and Permissible Non-Audit Services

 The Audit Committee is responsible for appointing, setting compensation for and overseeing the work of the independent registered public accounting firm.
 The Audit Committee pre-approves all audit and permissible non-audit services provided by such firm.
 For both types of pre-approval, the Audit Committee considers whether such services are consistent with the SEC's rules on auditor independence.